Multi-Agent Causal Discovery Using Large Language Models: More Related Work

 A general LLM agent framework consists of core components: user request, agent/brain, planning, memory, and tools.
 The agent/brain acts as the main coordinator, activated by a prompt template.
 It can be profiled with specific details to define its role, using handcrafted, LLM-generated, or data-driven strategies.
 Planning employs techniques like Chain of Thought and Tree of Thoughts, and for complex tasks, feedback mechanisms like ReAct \cite{yao2023react} and Reflexion \cite{shinn2023reflexion} refine plans based on past actions and observations.
 Memory stores the agent's logs, with short-term memory for the current context and long-term memory for past behaviors.
 Hybrid memory combines both to enhance reasoning and experience accumulation.
 Tools enable interaction with external environments, such as APIs and code interpreters.
 Frameworks like MRKL \cite{karpas2022mrkl}, Toolformer \cite{schick2023toolformer}, Function Calling \cite{openai_function_calling}, and HuggingGPT \cite{shen2023hugginggpt} integrate tools to solve tasks effectively.

-However, for more complex problems where a single LLM agent may struggle, LLM-MA (multi-agent) systems excel.
+However, for more complex problems where a single LLM agent may struggle, LLM-based multi-agent (LLM-MA) systems excel \citep{guo2024multiagentsurvey, wang2024llmagentsurvey}.
 Current LLM-MA systems primarily employ three communication paradigms: Cooperative, Competitive, and Debating.
-In the Cooperative paradigm, agents collaborate towards a shared goal, typically exchanging information to enhance a collective solution \cite{qian2023communicative, chen2024scalable}.
-In the Competitive paradigm, agents work towards their own goals, which might conflict with those of other agents \cite{zhao2023competeai}.
-The Debating paradigm involves agents engaging in argumentative interactions, where they present and defend their viewpoints or solutions while critiquing those of others.
-This approach is ideal for reaching a consensus or a more refined solution (\cite{li2023camel}; \cite{liang2023encouraging}; \cite{xiong2023examining}).
-In this work, the debating paradigm will be implemented, as the nature of causal discovery problems requires diverse and potentially conflicting opinions to approach the truth.
+In the Cooperative paradigm, agents collaborate towards a shared goal, typically exchanging information to enhance a collective solution; role-specialized frameworks such as MetaGPT \citep{hong2024metagpt} and AgentVerse \citep{chen2024agentverse} show that structured cooperation reduces cascading errors and outperforms monolithic models \citep{qian2023communicative, chen2024scalable}.
+In the Competitive paradigm, agents work towards their own goals, which might conflict with those of other agents \citep{zhao2023competeai}.
+The Debating paradigm involves agents engaging in argumentative interactions, where they present and defend their viewpoints while critiquing those of others; this approach is effective for reaching a consensus or a more refined solution and has been shown to mitigate hallucination and improve collective reasoning \citep{du2023improving, zhang2024machinesom, chan2024chateval, li2023camel, liang2023encouraging, xiong2023examining}.
+In this work, the debating paradigm is adopted, as the nature of causal discovery requires diverse and potentially conflicting hypotheses to be adjudicated before converging on the truth.